Capernaum: Synagogue

-House of Peter
+"House of Peter"

-One block of homes, called by the Franciscan excavators the sacra insula or "holy insula" ("insula" refers to a block of homes around a courtyard) was found to have a complex history.
+Ancient Capernaum consisted of a grid of typical compounds of a type called by the Franciscan archaeologists "insula" (Latin for island) - a block of homes around a courtyard.
+One such compound was called by them the sacra insula or "holy insula", which was found to have a complex history.
 Located between the synagogue and the lake shore, it was found near the front of a labyrinth of houses from many different periods.
 Three principal layers have been identified: